Tobacco Treatment Guide: For Patients and Their Families

 Cravings

-• Cravings last only a minute or 2, so using the “4 Ds” can help you stay smoke-free.
+• Cravings last only a minute or 2.
+Using the “4 Ds” can help you stay smoke-free:

-• You can also use medications to help manage cravings and other signs of nicotine withdrawal.
-Common medications are listed later in this guide.
+• You can also use medicines to help manage cravings and other signs of nicotine withdrawal.
+Common medicines are listed in the “About cessation medicines” section of this guide.

 Headache